jglomsk/EZ-source/ReadMe.txt

 Replace ez_file_path with the full path to your .ez file (see Compiling: 4A).
 Boom!
 You just programmed in EZ!
 Have lots of fun!
+Alternative compiling method:
+1: Click your ez file.
+2: Drag it to your interpreter.
+On Windows it is ez.exe but on Mac/Linux it is ez.out.
+3: Watch your code run.